 Choose a Destination

-There are many places to visit in the Caribbean, so the deciding factor is basically what catches your fancy.
+There are many incredible family-friendly islands in the Caribbean, so it can be hard to choose between them.
 You’ll find sun-drenched beaches, fun-filled shore excursions, and a whole lot of shopping spots at each stopping point.

-Ships usually sail to the Southern, Eastern, and Western Region of the Caribbean with a port of call in the Bahamas, Dominican Republic, Barbados, Montserrat, Trinidad and Tobago, or the U.S. Virgin Islands.
+Ships usually sail to the Caribbean’s Southern, Eastern, and Western regions with a port of call in the Bahamas, Dominican Republic, Barbados, Montserrat, Trinidad and Tobago, or the U.S. Virgin Islands.

 You can choose to visit Mayan ruins at Zona Arqueológica San Gervasio, ride a zip line at Castries, St. Lucia, or go on a swimming adventure with plenty of Dolphins waiting to welcome you at Turks and Caicos or Amber Cove, a cruise terminal in the Dominican Republic.